acodesmith/react-sparklines-typescript/README.md

 > :heavy_exclamation_mark: **Original Repo**: https://github.com/borisyankov/react-sparklines - The original react-sparklines has not been updated for 3 years.
 This is a rewrite of the original library into Typescript and modern react classless components.
-The package smaller and faster.
+The package is smaller and faster.

 # Beautiful and expressive sparklines component for React
 Live demos and docs: [borisyankov.github.io/react-sparklines/](http://borisyankov.github.io/react-sparklines/)